Alma Eikerman

-Alma Rosalie Eikerman (May 16, 1908 – January 3, 1995) was an American metalsmith, silversmith, and jewelry designer who was instrumental in building the metals program at Indiana University, of which she retired Distinguished Professor Emeritus.
+Alma Rosalie Eikerman (May 16, 1908 – January 3, 1995) was an American metalsmith, silversmith, and jewelry designer who built the metals program at Indiana University, where she taught from 1947 to 1978 and retired as Distinguished Professor Emeritus.
 She was a founding member of the Society of North American Goldsmiths and studied under several internationally renowned metalsmiths, such as Karl Gustav Hansen.
-Eikerman's work has appeared in over 200 exhibitions, including Objects: USA at the Smithsonian Institution.
+Eikerman's work appeared in over 200 exhibitions, including Objects: USA at the Smithsonian Institution.

 Early years and education

 Alma Rosalie Eikerman was born in rural Pratt, Kansas, one of seven children.
 Eikerman's parents were creative in their own right: her mother designed clothing and hats while her father built additions onto their home and farm.
 She began her undergraduate education at Kansas State University during the onset of the Great Depression.
 She worked as a waitress throughout her time as an undergraduate, making 35 cents per hour.

 In 1934, Eikerman earned her undergraduate degree in history, literature, and language from Kansas State.
 She began her career as a public school music and art teacher in Pratt, Kansas and in Winfield, Kansas.

 After six years of teaching in public schools, Eikerman enrolled in graduate studies at University of Kansas, where she studied design, painting, and took her first jewelry course.
 In 1942, Eikerman transferred to Columbia University in New York City to complete her graduate degree in painting, design, art history, and metalsmithing.